nazimboudeffa/nazimboudeffa/README-more.md

 I am specialised in JavaScript and I work from home

+This year, I am more focused on learning to do Trading/Sotcks and Capture the Flag, our team is Kawa Society on https://ctftime.org

 ## HOW TO DONATE 👇

 If you like what I do and want to donate please click on the links below ... **But it's a donation, not an engagement of any kind !**